You can stroll from Parramatta all the way to the Blue Mountains. It’ll just take a few days to get there.

-A new 65-kilometre walking trail, called the Great West Walk, opened last week.
+A 65-kilometre walking trail, called the Great West Walk, opened in 2019.
 It’s a community-led initiative spearheaded by the Walking Volunteers, a group of Sydneysiders mapping out walking trails around the city and nearby areas.

 The trail – the longest continuous walking route through Sydney’s west – begins at Parramatta Park and passes through Blacktown, Western Sydney Parklands, Rooty Hill and Wianamatta Regional Park, before ending at Penrith at the foot of the Blue Mountains.
 It traverses protected Cumberland Plain woodlands, bushland corridors, local river systems, regional parks and urban landscapes.